 In some cases, cats may like to be swaddled or wrapped in a towel.
 The towel often makes the cat feel secure and comfortable, particularly if the towel has Feliway sprayed on it before wrapping.
 Before you wrap the cat in a towel, ensure the towel is big enough to fully wrap around the cat.
 Be mindful, however, if you are using this restraining technique, you are aware that it does not eliminate the risk of the cat scratching or biting, however, it can minimise it.

-Several wrapping techniques can be applied including however you have been provided with two of the most common examples of towel wraps
+Several wrapping techniques can be applied however, you have been provided with two of the most common examples of towel wraps

 Cages

-Finally, if the cat is displaying signs of distress, it may need to be restrained on a cage.
+Finally, if the cat is displaying signs of distress, it may need to be restrained in a cage.
 Some cages are specifically designed so the veterinarian can administer an injection through the holes of the cage.
-If a cat is being moved or transported in a cage, it needs to hold blankets or towels with familiar scents and Feliway to help keep the cat as calm as possible while it is in there.3
+If a cat is being moved or transported in a cage, it needs to hold blankets or towels with familiar scents, and Feliway needs to help keep the cat as calm as possible while it is in there.3

 Preparation

 The most important part of bird handling is in the initial stages and being prepared.
-Have a smaller cage or a box with a secure lid and adequate ventilation ready.
-Remove excess cage furniture as these not only create unnecessary obstacles when trying to catch the bird but also have the potential to injure a panicky bird.
+Have a smaller cage or a box ready with a secure lid and adequate ventilation.
+Remove excess cage furniture, as these not only create unnecessary obstacles when trying to catch the bird but also have the potential to injure a panicky bird.

 Safe capture